solter/pyTutorial/README.md

 ```
 NOTE: The first line in the file,
 #!/usr/bin/env python3
-is a special type of comment for the first line.
-It is called a shebang, and the terminal
+is a special type of comment that must go before any code (but can be after comments).
+Lines beginning with `#!` are called a shebang, and the terminal
 you are in reads this and knows to launch this file as a python3 script.
 (technically your shell is doing the heavy lifting.
 The terminal is just the screen
 interface to the shell.
 Google "bash shell" for a description of the standard shell)